xcontcom/billiard-fractals/docs/article.md

 Although the overall structure of the pattern remains consistent during Fibonacci-based refinement, certain symmetries within the pattern depend on the parity of the rectangle's side lengths.
 Specifically, when both the width and height are odd integers, the resulting pattern exhibits clear diagonal, horizontal, and vertical symmetry.
 This occurs because the billiard path, under these conditions, terminates in the corner diagonally opposite from its starting point.
 In contrast, when one or both sides are even, the path terminates elsewhere, and the resulting pattern loses this precise symmetry - although the underlying recursive structure remains unchanged.

-A fundamental question arises here - one that persisted between the initial formulation of this system (2013) and the deeper symbolic analysis developed later (2019):
-**What happens when the rectangle's proportions are truly irrational - when the side lengths are in exact ratio (1 : φ), not just approximated by integers?**
-How do the patterns behave then?
-And more importantly, how can they be generated without relying on approximation?

-This question leads naturally into the next stage of exploration: analyzing the boundary sequences themselves.
-These sequences - which we term *fractal sequences* - encode the full structure of the original billiard patterns.
-By studying their composition, we will develop a method to reconstruct the entire 2D pattern directly from the 1D sequence.
-This, in turn, sets the stage for reducing the 2D billiard system to a 1D representation - a step that allows us to extend the system to irrational configurations and eventually uncover a simple mathematical expression that generates the same fractal behavior.

 ---

 ## Boundary Analysis and Recursive Symmetry